turrisjs/generator-turris/README.md

 1. Run `yo turris:docker` to generate all the required docker files
 2. Run `docker build -t appname .` to generate new docker container
-3. Run `docker run -i -t -p 8080:8080 appname` to launch generated container
+3. Run `docker run -it -p 8080:8080 appname` to launch generated container

 ### TODO